The following is my perspective on owning a business, experiencing trauma, and bringing my failures to light.

 - I observed and experienced violence in school, workplace, and in public places.

-- I worked in several jobs where my boss said I “didn’t fit” and was unjustly fired from two.
+- I worked in several jobs where my boss said I “didn’t fit” and was unjustly fired from 2 job roles.

-- I’ve been told to “shut up and sit down” for asserting my rights as a woman, citizen, mother, and supporter of those who have no voice.
+- I’ve been told to “shut up and sit down” for asserting my rights as a woman, citizen, mother, and supporter of people who have no voice.

 - I’ve felt trapped in uncomfortable situations.